bsc-wdc/tutorial_apps/README.md

 ### Python Hands-on

-Initialize a PyCOMPSs docker environment
+Initialize a PyCOMPSs docker environment.

 ```
 $ pycompss init -n docker-tutorial docker -i compss/compss-tutorial:2.10
 ```

-Start monitor
+Start monitor.

 ```
 $ pycompss monitor start
 ```

-Start Jupyter-notebook
+Start Jupyter Notebook.

 ```
 $ pycompss jupyter
 ```

-Open a web browser with the address: http://localhost:8888

-Follow the instructions of the Jupyter notebook.

-At the end of the hands-on session:
+Once started, open a web browser with the address: http://localhost:8888 Follow the instructions of the Jupyter notebook, and at the end of the hands-on session, follow the instructions to clean the environment.

-Stop the monitor
+Stop the monitor.

 ```
 $ pycompss monitor stop
 ```

-Remove the docker environment
+Remove the PyCOMPSs docker environment.

 ```
 $ pycompss environment remove docker-tutorial